Website Fast Tags

 Guide

-Deliverr Website Fast Tags is a way of quickly and easily integrating Deliverr's fast tags into an online storefront.
+Flexport Website Fast Tags is a way of quickly and easily integrating Flexport's fast tags into an online storefront.
 This lets online shoppers know whether or not fast shipping, ie. one, two or three day, is available for a product in their area.

 Before you get started